 CTA10/S154

-SP3/93 sets out the way HMRC interprets the legislation involving ‘arrangements’ and ‘option arrangements’.
+SP3/93 {#} sets out the way HMRC interprets the legislation involving ‘arrangements’ and ‘option arrangements’.
 CTA10/S173 is about ‘option arrangements’, and there is guidance on this at CTM81090, it has significance for all grouping tests that depend on measuring entitlements to profits and to assets in a winding up.
 The guidance on this is at CTM81000 onwards.

 (This content has been withheld because of exemptions in the Freedom of Information Act 2000)